MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart.md

 Follow these steps to deploy the Video Indexer Arc Extension to your Arc K8S Enabled cluster.
 Before you get started here are some things to keep in mind:

 - **Storage class** - Video Indexer extension requires that a storage volume must be available on the Kubernetes cluster.
 The storage class needs to support `ReadWriteMany`.
 It's important to note that the indexing process is IO intensive, so the IOPS (input/output operations per second) of the storage volume will have a significant impact on the duration of the process.
-- **Managed AI resources** - Some Azure AI resources (Translator, Transcription and OCR) will be created on the Microsoft tenant.
+- **Managed AI resources** - Some Azure AI resources (Translator, Transcription, and OCR) will be created on the Microsoft tenant.
 These resources are for your subscription only and are under a pay-as-you-go model.
 If you already have an AI Video Indexer Arc-enabled resource in your subscription, it will be associated with existing Azure AI resources.

 ### Step 1 - Create Azure Arc Kubernetes Cluster and connect it to your cluster